loren.blundell@iscouncil.org - ISCouncil

 The IS Water Advisory Group members are representatives from SA Water, Sydney Water (NSW), Department of Environment, Land, Water and Planning (VIC), Water Corporation (WA), Coliban Water (VIC), Sunwater (QLD), Parkes Shire Council (NSW), Wellington Water (NZ), Water Services Association of Australia, Aecom, Aurecon, GHD, KPMG, Mott MacDonald.

-IS ratings for Infrastructure Sustainability and ESG Assurance
+IS Ratings for Infrastructure Sustainability and ESG Assurance

 The IS Rating Scheme (IS) is a voluntary third party assured standard that evaluates the governance, economic, environmental and social performance of infrastructure assets.
 The IS rating system enables evaluating sustainability across the planning, design, construction and operational phases of infrastructure programs, projects, networks and assets.